 Prior to a proposed suspension from school for between one and five days by a Building Principal or an Acting Principal in the absence of the Building Principal, the student and his/her parent shall be notified, in writing, by personal delivery.
 Such written notice shall include a description of the incident(s) resulting in the suspension and shall inform the parent of their right to request an immediate informal conference with the Principal at which the student and/or his/her parent may present the student's version of the event and ask questions of complaining witnesses.
 Upon such request, an informal conference with the Principal and other parties involved shall be convened as soon as possible, [at which time the evidence, including the witness(es) relied upon by the Principal in making the suspension determination, may be questioned by the parent or guardian.]
 The right to an informal conference with the Principal shall also extend to a student if 18 years of age or older.
 The notice and informal conference shall be in the dominant language or mode of communication used by the parent.
 If the student's presence in the school poses a continuing danger to persons or property or an ongoing threat of disruption to the academic process, the notice and opportunity for an informal conference shall take place as soon after the suspension as is reasonably practicable.

-Any appeal brought by the parent or student over the age of 18 of a Principal's suspension must be presented to the Board of Education within 10 calendar days of the suspension and prior to filing any further appeal.
+Any appeal brought by the parent or student over the age of 18 of a Principal's suspension must be presented to the Board of Education within 10 business days of the suspension and prior to filing any further appeal.
+Only final decisions of the Board may be appealed to the Commissioner of Education within 30 calendar days of the Board's decision.